YOUR ENERGY SUPPLY

-To get the best service from your energy company and avoid paying too much when the prices are increased click on the link below:
+To get the best service from your energy company and avoid paying too much when the prices are increased click on the links below:

 Smart meters are the new generation of gas and electricity meters being rolled out across Great Britain.
 They show you how much energy you are using in pounds and pence, in near real time and bring an end to estimated bills.
 Roll-out of the Smart meters has already started and the Government wants every home in Britain to have their old gas and electricity meters replaced by Smart meters by 2019/2020.